microsoft/fluentui/rfcs/react-components/components/simple-component-implementation.md

 ## Problem statement

 As we start working on new components, there might be some components that are simple and could be built with a simple layout and the already finished components.
-When creating these components, we currently don't have a guidance on whether to let the user build the component or us provide the component.
+When creating these components, we currently don't have a guidance on whether to let the user build the component or we provide the component.
 This RFC offers three options, one that will require the user to build the components using instructions (recipes), another where we will provide the implementation of the component, and a combination of both option 1 and 2 providing a partial implementation and a recipe.

 #### What makes a component a candidate for this RFC's solution?

-- Its implementation is simple.
+- It should encourage components that provide high value beyond general purpose layout.
-- The desired design is achievable adjusting the props of the inner components.
+- It should promote the use of our composition model and already created components.
+This will help us achieve a consistent look and feel across apps.
-- It doesn't have complex accessibility requirements.
+- It should be generic enough to be used in multiple scenarios.
+This is to avoid creating a component that is only used in one place.
-- It doesn't have strict design requirements.
+- It should provide more than a blurb of code snippets that the users might just copy and paste.

 ## Detailed Design or Proposal

 ### Option 1: Recipes section in docsite

-In this option we will add a section to our docs detailing how to create the component with our already created components.
+In this option we will add a section to our docs detailing how to create a component/layout/composition using already created components in a Fluent way.
+We could think of it as showing how to Fluentify known patterns or layouts.

-A great example of a recipe is the [Media Objects recipe](https://developer.mozilla.org/en-US/docs/Web/CSS/Layout_cookbook/Media_objects) by MDN.
+It is also important to note that this option doesn't mean we will provide code snippets that you have to copy paste, but rather guide the user on what's the important part of the component and leave the rest to the user.

 #### Folder structure inside docs